mcmillanpl/Technical-Writing-Portfolio/tutorials/madcap-bind-to-source-control.md

      - Enter the name or URL of the server.
      - Enter the path and port number.
      - Select the protocol (HTTP/HTTPS)
-2. Select the ellipsis option next to **Project Path** and choose the Team Foundation Server folder you want to bind the Flare project to.
+2. Select the ellipsis next to **Project Path** and choose the Team Foundation Server folder you want to bind the Flare project to.
 3. Select **OK**.
 4. You can add optional internal comments in the **Comment** field.
 5. Select the **Keep files checked out** checkbox to check out the project files once you are finished.